-As part of a continuing series on Fall 2017 semester courses that relate to innovation and business law, this post spotlights Intellectual Property Advocacy
+As part of a continuing series on Spring 2018 semester courses that relate to innovation and business law, this post spotlights Intellectual Property Advocacy

 Ask any one involved with the Intellectual Property (IP) Advocacy program and the same two words usually appear in the answer: intense and demanding.
 In that same breath, respondents are also just as likely to describe IP Advocacy as one of the highlights of their law school career.